thewca/wca-regulations/wca-guidelines_2012.md

     - 1c3) [CORRESPONDING] Results should be ready at the end of the last day of competition.
     - 1c4) [CORRESPONDING] Corrections to the results should be available within one week of the competition date.

-1h) [CORRESPONDING] All final rounds of all events, as well as all Fewst Moves Solving rounds, should have the same scrambles for all competitors (i.e. only 1 heat).
+1h) [CORRESPONDING] All final rounds of all events, as well as all Fewest Moves Solving rounds, should have the same scrambles for all competitors (i.e. only 1 heat).

 ## Article 2: Competitors

 - 2d) [CORRESPONDING] Date of birth and contact information should be especially secured.
-Also, Ron's policy of askinging the competitor before putting them in contact with e.g. media.
+Also, Ron's policy of asking the competitor before putting them in contact with e.g. media.

     - 3a1) [CORRESPONDING] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit.